top of page

 The Unity Dinners are opportunities for Black and Jewish college students to meet each other in a social setting and engage in thoughtful conversations over a meal.

-Georgia Tech, and Agnes Scott as well as the HBCU's of the Atlanta University Center.
+Unity dinners will be hosted by Hillel chapters at Emory, Georgia Tech, and Agnes Scott as well as the HBCU's of the Atlanta University Center.

 Unity Dinners